Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 9. Handle with Care

-Handle your appliances with care and avoid abrupt gestures when opening doors, drawers, or controls.
+Handle your appliances carefully and avoid abrupt gestures when opening doors, drawers, or controls.
 Rough handling can cause mechanical failures or damage delicate parts.